joaoverissimo/Cloud-Native-Applications-with-Microservices-Architectures-Red-Hat-DO092/README.md

 # Cloud-Native Applications  with Microservices Architectures | Red Hat DO092

 This are my notes about the course *Developing Cloud-Native Applications with Microservices Architectures*.
+By Burr Sutter, developer advocate from Red Hat.

 How to combine different frameworks and tools into a microservices architecture that fits your organizational needs.

+The source files are in: https://github.com/burrsutter/kube4docker

 ## 1 - Microservices Overview: What and Why?